- Solicitors For Business

-Without a will, common law partners and partners who haven’t registered a civil partnership can’t inherit from each other.
+Without a will, common law partners and partners who haven’t registered a civil partnership cannot inherit from each other.
 If you are separated but not divorced, your estranged spouse will inherit your estate.

 You can also appoint the executors and trustees that you’d prefer to oversee your estate.
-If you don’t have a will, the law will dictate this.
+Again, if you don’t have a will, the law will dictate this.

-If you already have a will in place, we would recommend a review of your will every two to three years.
-It is particularly common in the armed forces to make a will when you are quite young, and name one of your parents as the main beneficiary of the will.
+If you already have a will in place, we would recommend reviewing the document every two to three years.
+It is particularly common in the Armed Forces to make a will when you are quite young, and name one of your parents as the main beneficiary of the will.
 It is entirely likely that your personal circumstances will change after you make your initial will (e.g. you may meet someone who becomes your partner), and you should update your will to reflect those circumstances.

 Ultimately, having an up-to-date will ensures that your wishes are expressed and will be met; your estate will be managed by the people you want it to be overseen by, go to the individuals you’d prefer it to be distributed to, in the way you’d like it to be distributed.